cat-matta/cat-matta/README.md

 ### Hi there 👋

+**My name is Catherine Matta**

-- 🎓 I'm a Computer Engineering major at CCNY
+- 🎓 I currently major in Computer Engineering at City College of New York.
-- 🔭 I’m currently working on projects involving machine learning and messing around with an FPGA board that I have.
+- 🔭 My current projects involve machine learning and FPGA programming.
-- 🌱 I’m currently learning FPGA's, machine learning/data science, software development
+- 🌱 My current interests are FPGAs, machine learning/data science, and software development.
-- 👯 I’m looking to collaborate on projects that involve embedded systems, machine learning/data science, software development, robotics, FPGA's.
+- 👯 I’d love to collaborate on projects involving embedded systems, machine learning/data science, software development, robotics, and FPGAs!
-- ⚡ Fun fact: I started undergrad as a pre-med student!
+- ⚡ Fun fact: I began my undergraduate career as a pre-med student!

 More to come here!

+_soon._